 In 73 per cent of the cases where a man was assaulted, he has stated that the perpetrator was under the influence of alcohol or drugs.
 The corresponding percentage for assault against women is 32 per cent.
 There are also significant differences between men and women (40% as compared with 16%) as to whether the victim was personally under the influence of alcohol at the time of the assault.
 This difference is related, in part, to the fact that assault against men takes place more often in the context of entertainment activities, while assault against women takes place more often at the workplace or in the home.

-During 2015, there were 29,000 assault offences against women 18 years of age and older, corresponding to a 2 per cent increase as compared with the preceding year.
-Of these assaults, 18,300 were assault offences which took place indoors by an acquaintance.
-This was a 2 per cent increase as compared with the preceding year.
+During 2016, there were 29,000 assault offences against women 18 years of age and older, corresponding to a 2 per cent increase as compared with the preceding year.
+The majority of these assaults, 18,200, were assault offences which took place indoors by an acquaintance.
+This was a 1 per cent reduction as compared with the preceding year.

 Person-based clearance rate² for assault (including aggravated, not with a lethal outcome).
 Source: Processed offences

-There was at least one person registered as suspected of the offence for 59 per cent (50,700) of the processed assault offences.
-The person-based clearance rate² for assault offences in 2015 was 13 per cent. the same number as the preceding year.
-The level has declined by 5 percentage points over the most recent ten years.
+There was at least one person registered as suspected of the offence for 58 per cent (49,900) of the processed assault offences.
+The person-based clearance rate² for assault offences in 2016 was 11 per cent.
+The level has declined by 7 percentage points over the most recent ten years.
 The decline has been ongoing since 2010.

 Assault represents the largest offence category among persons suspected of offences.
-In 2015, 13,300 persons were registered as suspected of assault offences.
-The number of suspected persons increased by 174 persons, or 1 per cent, as compared with 2014.
-As compared with 2006, the number of suspected persons declined by 1,200 persons, or 8 per cent.
+In 2016, 464 persons per 100,000 population were registered as suspected of assault offences.
+As compared with 2007, the number of suspected persons declined by 6 per cent.

 Assault constitutes the largest category of offence among conviction decisions³ of violent offences.
-In 2015, 6,300 conviction decisions were issued of assault as the primary offence, which is a reduction of 104 decisions, or 2 per cent, as compared with the preceding year.
-The number of conviction decisions of assault has also declined as compared with 2006, by a total of 2,490 decisions or 28 per cent.
-During the years 2004 – 2008, the number of conviction decisions of assault increased continually.
-With the exception of a few years, the trend since 2008 has been characterised by a reduction in the number of decisions, only to level out in the last two years.
+In 2016, 5,600 conviction decisions were issued of assault as the primary offence, which is a reduction of 700 decisions, or 11 per cent, as compared with the preceding year.
+The number of conviction decisions of assault has also declined as compared with 2007, by a total of 3,460 decisions or 38 per cent.

 ¹) The statistic for processed offences reports the number of reported offences where the police, public prosecutor, or other investigatory authority has taken a decision regarding the offence.